 from bs4 import BeautifulSoup # For parsing HTML and XML documents

-from markdownify import markdownify as md # Function for converting HTML strings to Markdown strings
+from markdownify import markdownify as md # Function for converting HTML document to Markdown format

 from crawl4ai import AsyncWebCrawler # A specialized asynchronous web crawler class from the 'crawl4ai' library.